Trans Am Bike Race: Similar races

 This form of ultra-distance, unsupported bike racing first became popular with the Tour Divide mountain bike race, which was first held as a mass-start event in 2008.
 The Tour Divide starts in Alberta, Canada, follows the Great Divide Mountain Bike Route through the US and finishes at the Mexican border in New Mexico.
 The Transcontinental Race started in 2013 and is the event that is most similar to the Trans Am Bike Race because it is on paved roads; however, that route varies every year with different start and finish locations being used and riders must choose their own route while visiting certain checkpoints.
 Similarly the Indian Pacific Wheel Race (IndyPac) was first held in 2017, racing across Australia, from the Freemantle Lighthouse, Perth, to the Opera House, Sydney.
 The Race to the Rock has been held in Australia, from Adelaide to Uluru since 2016.
 The first three editions have all been won by Sarah Hammond.

+Another similar ride in the self-supported ultra-distance cycling category is the TransAtlanticWay (TAW).
+First held in 2016, the route runs from Derry to Cork and follows the scenic west Atlantic coast of Ireland.
+In 2018 the TAW became a ‘ride’ rather than a race after the death of ultra-cycling legend Mike Hall in 2017, differing it slightly from other self-supported races.
+It attracts competitive and casual cyclists alike, with its most recent fixture in 2023 being won by Donnacha Cassidy.

 The BikingMan race series, bring athletes across the Andes Cordillera of Peru with IncaDivide race, in the Hajar mountains of Oman with BikingMan Oman and around Corsica.
 BikingMan races are self-supported but every athlete gets a survival map of a recommended route and can rest at the base camps of the checkpoints.

 The self-supported nature of the TABR makes it very different from supported ultra-distance events like the Race Across America (RAAM), in which each racer has a large support crew with multiple vehicles.
 All such support is prohibited in the TABR and similar races that are described as self-supported or unsupported.
 Ultra-distance audax and randonneuring cycling events are somewhat similar except that drafting is allowed in those and the organizers often provide support at the control points.